denzelrenner/LIFE4136-Group1-Rotation2/README.md

 ```
 ## Image Generation

 We have successfully modelled our proteins and now want to actually investigate the mutations in three dimensional space and create good quality images to be used in our papers/presentations.
-We will open the different pdbs in pyMOL, highlight domains/motifs of interest, and take snapshots of our proteins.
+We will open the different pdbs in pyMOL, highlight domains or motifs of interest, and take snapshots of our proteins.
 This can be acheived following the steps outlined below.

 We only want to use the best model from the alphafold output, which should have rank_001 in its name.
 We will load that into pymol and change the name of the object following the command in the file named below: Say what a pdb is?